-The Blue Cash Preferred® Card offers 6% cash back at US supermarkets on up to $6,000 a year and 1% after that.
+The Blue Cash Preferred® Card from American Express offers 6% cash back at US supermarkets on up to $6,000 a year and 1% after that.
 You’ll also earn 3% at US gas stations and select US department stores and 1% on all other purchases.

-You’ll save more with an 0% intro APR period on purchases and balance transfers for the first 12 months, reverting to 14.74% to 25.74% variable APR after.
+You’ll save more with a 0% intro APR period on purchases and balance transfers for the first 12 months, reverting to 14.99% to 25.99% variable APR after.
 If you spend a lot on groceries and gas, it could be a good card for you.

 Compare travel credit cards

-Starting August 18, 2018, there will be new Elite status levels with new benefits:
+As of August 18, 2018, there are new Elite status levels with new benefits:

 - Member — up to 9 nights a year.